OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/profiling/inst_mem_profile.rst

 ****************

 The :code:`openmdao mem` command can be used to obtain an estimate of the memory usage of method calls for a specified set of functions.
-By default, All of the methods of core OpenMDAO classes are included.
+By default, all of the methods of core OpenMDAO classes are included.

 For example:

 .. code-block:: none